Glenelg East

 Table Chart PROFILE FAQ

-Glenelg East features high concentrations of lone person households, with a fairly typical median household size
+Glenelg East features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 61.5% of all households, including 24.5% couples with children, 27.5% couples without children, and 8.2% single parent families.
-Non-family households comprise the remaining 38.5%, with lone person households at 35.3% and group households making up 3.4% of the total.
-The median household size is 2.2 people, which aligns with the Greater Adelaide average.
+Family households account for 61.5% of all households, including 24.5% couples with children, 27.5% couples without children, and 8.2% single parent families.
+Non-family households make up the remaining 38.5%, with lone person households at 35.3% and group households comprising 3.4%.
+The median household size is 2.2 people, smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households